mdroth/linux/Documentation/virt/kvm/api.rst

    has requested a crash condition maintenance.
 Userspace can choose to ignore the request, or to gather VM memory core dump and/or reset/shutdown of the VM.
+ - KVM_SYSTEM_EVENT_SEV_TERM -- an AMD SEV guest requested termination.
+   The guest physical address of the guest's GHCB is stored in `data[0]`.

 If KVM_CAP_SYSTEM_EVENT_DATA is present, the 'data' field can contain architecture specific information for the system-level event.
 Only